“Aviation Risk Management” Is a Vague Phrase

 - Why Transparency Promotes Safety Culture in Aviation SMS

 This is a big one – and you watch, this will continually be the “buzz word” of the future concerning aviation safety.
-In the past, aviation SMS were founded upon the idea of the Swiss Cheese model of safety, which functioned by eliminating hazards or “holes” in the fabric of the organization's risk controls.
+In the past, aviation SMS was founded upon the idea of the Swiss Cheese model of safety, which functioned by eliminating hazards or “holes” in the fabric of the organization's risk controls.

 But as safety programs become more developed, and margins of “safety improvement” become smaller and smaller, a central foundation to aviation safety will continue to lie more in the ability of an aviation SMS' ability to maintain its safety structure rather than increase safety margins.
 The difference in safety outlook on aviation safety between the old and new way is the same difference between